mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 Second, we specify the main table.
 Third, we specify the table that the main table joins to.
 The below Venn Diagram illustrates the working of PostgreSQL INNER JOIN clause:
-For the sake of this article we will be using the sample DVD rental database, which is explained here and can be downloaded by clicking on this link in our examples.
-Now, let’s look into a few examples.
-Example 1:
-Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause.
+Example 1: Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause.
 SELECT
 	customer.customer_id,
 	first_name,
 	last_name,
 	email,
 	amount,
 	payment_date
 FROM
 	customer
 INNER JOIN payment ON payment.customer_id = customer.customer_id;
 <!-- ================================================================== -->
-Example 2:
-Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause and sort them with the ORDER BY clause:
+Example 2: Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause and sort them with the ORDER BY clause:
 SELECT
 	customer.customer_id,
 	first_name,
 	last_name,
 	email,
 	amount,
 	payment_date
 FROM
 	customer
 INNER JOIN payment ON payment.customer_id = customer.customer_id
 ORDER BY
 	customer.customer_id;
 <!-- ================================================================== -->
-Example 3:
-Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause and filter them with the WHERE clause:
+Example 3: Here we will be joining the “customer” table to “payment” table using the INNER JOIN clause and filter them with the WHERE clause:
 SELECT
 	customer.customer_id,
 	first_name,
 	last_name,
 	email,
 	amount,
 	payment_date
 FROM
 	customer
 INNER JOIN payment ON payment.customer_id = customer.customer_id
 WHERE
 	customer.customer_id = 15;
 <!-- ================================================================== -->
-Example 4:
-Here we will establish the relationship between three tables: staff, payment, and customer using the INNER JOIN clause.
+Example 4: Here we will establish the relationship between three tables: staff, payment, and customer using the INNER JOIN clause.
 SELECT
 	customer.customer_id,
 	customer.first_name customer_first_name,
 	customer.last_name customer_last_name,
 	customer.email,
 	staff.first_name staff_first_name,
 	staff.last_name staff_last_name,
 	amount,
 	payment_date
 FROM
 	customer
 INNER JOIN payment ON payment.customer_id = customer.customer_id
 INNER JOIN staff ON payment.staff_id = staff.staff_id;
 ```